purduesigbots/pros-docs/v5/api/c/motors.rst

  Parameters
 ============ ===============================================================
- port         The V5 port number from 1-21 voltage      The new PWM value from -128 to 127
+ port         The V5 port number from 1-21 voltage      The new voltage for the motor from -12000 mV to 12000 mV
 ============ ===============================================================

 **Returns:** ``1`` if the operation was successful or ``PROS_ERR`` if the operation failed,